-The asymptotic size of the smallest species in the community.
+The maximum size of the smallest species in the community.
 This will be rounded to lie on a grid point.

-The asymptotic size of the largest species in the community.
+The maximum size of the largest species in the community.
 This will be rounded to lie on a grid point.

 The size of the the egg of the smallest species.
 This also defines the start of the community size spectrum.

-Ratio between maturity size and asymptotic size of a species.
+Ratio between maturity size and maximum size of a species.
+Ignored if

 The maturity size of the smallest species.
 Default value is